replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/journald.md

 ## Journald Collector

-To collect log entries from journald service, you can use the `journald` collector.
+To collect log entries from the journald service, you can use the `journald` collector.

 ### Parameters